Gourav-21/LearnDSA/src/pages/basic/index.md

 ### Advantages

 - Store multiple elements of the same type with one single variable name
-- Accessing elements is fast as long as you have the index, as opposed to [linked lists](https://www.instagram.com/)where you have to traverse from the head.
+- Accessing elements is fast as long as you have the index, as opposed to [linked lists](/problems/two-sum) where you have to traverse from the head.

 ### Disadvantages